February 3 - 9, 2013: Issue 96

 FORMER MASTER OF HELEN B STERLING- News was received at Sydney yesterday that Captain H H Oosterhuis formerly master of the now abandoned six-masted schooner Helen B Sterling, had rejoined the United States four-masted schooner Sophie Christenson which he at one time commanded as navigating officer.
 The owner of the vessel Mr J E Shields of Seattle Is master With22 outboard motor boats on board the schooner has left for Alaska where she will remain through-out the cod fishing season Meanwhile the Helen B Sterling has been stripped, and the hulk lies in Berry's Bay.
 FORMER MASTER OF HELEN B. STERLING.
 (1933, June 8).The Sydney Morning Herald (NSW : 1842 - 1954), p.
 13. Retrieved from http://nla.gov.au/nla.news-article16981281

-Fortunately and thanks to Carl Gow, Club Palm Beach, Pittwater people and visitors can look at and touch this wheel from Maritime History and be in the presence of those who sailed in her and the times of prosperity that were cut short by the fiscal strangling the Great Depression was for so many sea-faring entrepreneurs.
+Fortunately and thanks to Carl Gow, and the Palm Beach RSL, Pittwater people and visitors can look at and touch this wheel from Maritime History and be in the presence of those who sailed in her and the times of prosperity that were cut short by the fiscal strangling the Great Depression was for so many sea-faring entrepreneurs.

 Above: A schematic animated drawing of the workings of a traditional ship's wheel and tiller showing a series of pulleys and sheaves.
 Created by and courtesy of KDS444 November 2012.